Practical Bayesian Learning of Neural Networks via Adaptive Optimisation Methods: Preliminaries

-Let $f(\theta)$ be a noisy objective function, a scalar function that is differentiable w.r.t. the parameters $\theta\in\Theta$, where $\Theta$ denotes the parameter space.
-In general, $\Theta$ is a subset of $\mathbb{R}^d$, but for simplicity, we shall assume that $\Theta = \mathbb{R}^d$ throughout the remainder of this paper.
-We are interested in minimizing the expected value of this function, $\mathbb{E}[f(\theta)]$, w.r.t. its parameters $\theta$.
-Let $f_1(\theta), \ldots, f_T(\theta)$ denote the realizations of the stochastic function at the subsequent time steps $t \in [T]$.
+\paragraph{Problem setup.} Let $f(\theta)$ be a noisy objective function, a scalar function that is differentiable w.r.t. the parameters $\theta\in\Theta$, where $\Theta$ denotes the parameter space.
+We are interested in minimising the expected value of this function, $\mathbb{E}[f(\theta)]$, w.r.t. its parameters $\theta$.
+Let $f_1(\theta), \ldots, f_T(\theta)$ denote the realisations of the stochastic function at the subsequent time steps $t \in [T]$.
 The stochastic nature may arise from the evaluation of the function at random subsamples (minibatches) of datapoints, or from inherent function noise.

-The simplest algorithm for this setting is the standard online gradient descent algorithm \citep{ogd}, which moves the current estimate $\theta_t$ of $\theta$ in the opposite direction of the last observed (sub)gradient value $g_t = \nabla f_t(\theta_t)$, i.e.,
+The simplest algorithm for this setting is the standard online gradient descent algorithm \cite{ogd}, which moves the current estimate $\theta_t$ of $\theta$ in the opposite direction of the last observed (sub)gradient value $g_t = \nabla f_t(\theta_t)$, i.e.,

 where $\eta_t > 0$ is an adaptive learning rate that is typically set to $\eta/\sqrt{t}$, for some positive constant $\eta$.
 While the decreasing learning rate is required for convergence, such an aggressive decay typically translates into poor empirical performance.